cncjs/cncjs/README.md

     -c, --config <filename>  set configuration file
 ```

+## Examples
+There are several *.gcode files under the `examples` directory.
+You can use the GCode widget to load a GCode file and make a trial run.

 ## Prerequisite
 You will need an Arduino UNO/Nano board based on the ATmega328P.
 Download the latest Grbl firmware from the [Grbl  repository](https://github.com/grbl/grbl), and [flash Grbl to an Arduino](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino).